nulldot0/fire-notifier/README.md

 The default is empty string meaning it will send notification if it's a dangerous alert type regardless of the location.
 The value can also be a list of search terms separated by commas.
 Example: `Quezon City,Makati,Pasig`.
 - **`PUSHOVER_TOKEN`** - Your Pushover API token.
 - **`PUSHOVER_USER`** - Your Pushover user key.
+- **`PUSHOVER_DEVICE`** - The device name to send the notification to.
+Default is empty string which means it will send to all devices.